aldesgroup/arsenald/website/docs/goald/intro.md

 ## Integration with Other Components

-Goald integrates with other Arsenald components:
+Goald integrates with other Devotion components:

 - **Aldev**: Development tools and assistance
 - **Goaldn**: Mobile app backend